oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

   several patterns to be matched against through `:` delimiter between patterns.
   E.g. `--skip-impl=ref:gemm`.

+* --start=`N` -- Specifies the test index to start testing.
+All tests before the index are skipped.

 * --sycl-memory-kind=`KIND` -- Specifies the memory kind to test with DPC++ engines.
 KIND values can be `usm` (default), `buffer`, `usm_device` (to use malloc_device) or `usm_shared` (to use malloc_shared).